 There is an autosomal recessive pattern inheritance, although this appears complex with most patients being compound heterozygotes.
 Variations in one gene (SLC26A4) which encodes for the protein pendrin, is found in ~50% of patients with this syndrome although multiple other genes (e.g. FOXI1, KCJN10) have been implicated 3.

 Inner ear malformations are an invariable finding in Pendred syndrome.
-The most commonly described features include:
+The most commonly described features are the following 1: